 Williston Area Travel Guide

-Williston, the largest city in Levy County, is best known for its unique springs that draw snorkelers and divers from all over Florida and beyond.
-With only around 3,000 residents, it still has a small-town feel that makes it easy to settle in and explore like a local.
-Here are five easy ways to spend a weekend in Williston.
+Williston, in Levy County, is best known for its springs that draw snorkelers and divers from all over Florida and beyond.
+While the springs are a major highlight, they're only part of what makes the area worth a visit.
+Here are five ways to spend a weekend in the Williston area.

 Start your day in Williston at Sad Donkey Coffee, at Williston’s Homestead Tiny House Resort.
 The family-owned shop, named after one of the founder’s beloved former horses, serves coffee, tea, frappuccinos, and sweet treats.